ikuto0815/renshuu-connect/README.md

+# What is renshuu-connect?

+Renshuu-connect is a small utility that makes it possible to take words looked up in the Yomitan browser addon and add them to a vocabulary list on renshuu.org.

+Yomichan already has an interface that is used to add cards to anki decks.
+Renshuu-connect provides the same interface.
+This way yomichan can connect to it without having to be modified.

 # How to configure renshuu-connect

 0. Go to ![the releases page](https://github.com/ikuto0815/renshuu-connect/releases) and download a release for your OS and run it.